Here are a few recent examples of how I’ve helped clients craft a compelling story about their product or service.

 Omidyar Network is a venture capital firm that invests in businesses with a mandate to advance social good built into their DNA.
 Located in Redwood City, the firm supports initiatives in the areas of financial inclusion, emerging tech, education, governance and citizen engagement and property rights.

-What I Do: I write marketing materials to support the investor teams in their marketing efforts, including blog posts on various funded companies, op eds for international distribution and Spotlight pieces.
+What I Do: I write content to support the investor teams in their marketing efforts, including blog posts on various funded companies, op eds for international distribution and Spotlight pieces.

 Abacus Payroll, Inc.: Since 1999, Abacus Payroll has been the leading payroll provider serving the business communities of the Greater Philadelphia area.